porscheofficial/sls_sat_solving_with_deep_learning/Readme.md

 `
 cd <repo>
-` -->
+`

 **1. Create virtual environment and install all the requirements in the virtual environment**

 This app has been run and tested with Python 3.10.
 To start with, ensure you have a version of Python3.10 installed locally.
-To install virtualenv
+To install virtualenv type

 `
 pip3.10 install virtualenv